Are self-operated audiometry systems OK for audiometryat work?

 Background noise levels during the hearing test.

-The British Standard also places restrictions on the background noise levels in which a hearing test should be undertaken.
+The British Standard places restrictions on the background noise levels in which a hearing test should be undertaken.
 Overall total noise level is only part of the story and just as important is the type of noise around.
 It's no good if it is quiet most of the time but then occasionally people can be heard talking or telephones ringing as these are very effective at masking the tones being tested.
 A technician will see this and work around it but a machine will not.
 Without knowing the noise levels in the test environment it is simply being guessed at.
 Come an insurance claim there is no way of convincing an insurer that the testing environment was OK just because that's where the self-testing kit was placed.
 If the background noise levels aren't measured then there is no way of knowing that the test was BS compliant, or proving compliance and the result cannot be taken and relied on without question.

 Without measuring and recording background noise levels, the self-test system results are not compliant.